- noise nuisance and neighbours

 Make your trigger

-Please submit a community trigger as detailed above in the first instance to make a complaint about how your response to reporting antisocial behaviour was handled.
+Please submit a community trigger as detailed above in the first instance about how your response to reporting antisocial behaviour was handled.
 If you wish to make another complaint about the service, please follow the corporate complaints process.